FALCOdrone/Ros-2-Environment/ros2_env/ros2_ws/README.md

 ```

 Optional but recommended: if you want to install tmux for opening multiple terminal sessions inside the running container, run the below commands inside the container.
 From how the dockerfile is currently settled up, is required to install it every time you run the container.
-Therefore, if you quit the running container, tmux will be eliminated and requires to be install installed again.
+Therefore, if you quit the running container, tmux will be eliminated and requires to be installed again.
 We can think about adding it into the dockerfile and then rebuild it.

 ```
 cd ros2_ws/